High court rules election dispute over Crawford County votes should have been filed in Crawford County

-A divided Arkansas Supreme Court on Thursday ruled an election challenge by Jody Harris should rightly have been filed in Crawford County and the judge hearing the case in Franklin County had the authority to transfer it there.
+LITTLE ROCK -- A divided Arkansas Supreme Court on Thursday ruled an election challenge should rightly have been filed in Crawford County and the judge hearing the case in Franklin County had the authority to transfer it there.

 Republican state House candidate Jody Harris asked the court to throw out primary election results in her seven-vote loss to Chad Puryear.